Stay up to date on the latest PANCREAZE news and information

 Indication

-PANCREAZE is indicated for the treatment of exocrine pancreatic insufficiency due to cystic fibrosis or other conditions.
+PANCREAZE is indicated for the treatment of exocrine pancreatic insufficiency in adult and pediatric patients.

 Important Safety Information